GSA/fpki-guides/pages/fpki_truststores.md

 **TODO:  Add the info from the trust store guide from FPKI**

-## How do I find out which FPKI certificate policies are trusted by Adobe?
+## How do I find out which FPKI certificate policies are trusted by Adobe? <!--Why is Adobe being highlighted first?
+It is listed as the fourth vendor on the table above.
+Is Adobe the most common vendor related to FPKI certificates?
+If so, we should state that.-->

-You can read it in Acrobat by opening the Preferences > Signatures > Identities & Trusted Certificates > Trusted Certificates.
+  1. Go to Adobe Acrobat.
+Go to **Edit > Preferences > Signatures > Identities & Trusted Certificates > Trusted Certificates**.
-Then in the list of certificates, you choose the one from Federal Common Policy CA and select “Certificate details”.
-In the Policies tab you can find “Policy Restrictions” with the comma separated list of OIDs in Certificate Policies.
+  2. Click on **Trusted Certificates** from the left-hand sidebar.
+  3. Then, click on **Federal Common Policy CA**, and click on the **Certificate Details** tab.
+  3. In the **Certificate Viewer** window, click on the **Policies** tab, and you will see a **Policy Restrictions** area.
+  4. In the **Certificate Policies** box, you will see a comma-separated list of Object Identifiers (OIDs). <!-- Is an OID = a "FPKI certificate policy," as mentioned in Heading above? -->

-This is the current list for Federal **COMMON** Policy CA:
+This is the current list for the Federal **COMMON** Policy CA:

 Common Policy                                 | Common OID                | Certificate Use                                                                   |
 |-----------------------------------------------|---------------------------|-----------------------------------------------------------------------------------|